-Sampling tubes were constructed with the aid of volunteers (Figure 5).
-The hair-sampling tube is a 7.6cm diameter, 45.7cm long pipe of black ABS within which we glued (important to use nontoxic) one English walnut in the center of the tube to the inner wall.
+Sampling tubes were constructed with the aid of volunteers (Figure 6).
+The hair-sampling tube is a 7.6cm diameter, 45.7cm (18 in.) or 38.1cm (15 in.) long pipe of black ABS (Acrylonitrile Butadiene Styrene) tubing.
+We used nontoxic glue to secure one English walnut in the center of the tube to the inner wall.
 The walnut is glued to the "bottom" of the tube (side to be placed on the ground).